vislee/ngx_http_waf_module/README.markdown

 **context:** *location*

+The matching rules of logs.

 [Back to TOC](#table-of-contents)

 New match strategy
 ===========

 If you want to expand `match-strategy`.
-Only need to define two function.
+Only need to implement two function:
 The function of parse directive and The matching-strategy callback function.

-And then the parse function registered into the array of ngx_http_waf_rule_parser_item.
+And then the parse directive function registered into the array of `ngx_http_waf_rule_parser_item`.

 For example, the `libinj:xss` and `libinj:sql` expand.